麻豆社国产

 Governance and operations

-According to Weaver, the community forest operates under an area-based tenure, covering forested lands east of Squamish, including areas near Cat Lake, Garibaldi Park, and the Sea to Sky Gondola.
+According to Weber, the community forest operates under an area-based tenure, covering forested lands east of Squamish, including areas near Cat Lake, Garibaldi Park, and the Sea to Sky Gondola.

 “This tenure is held by a community-based organization formed through the partnership between the S岣祑x瘫wú7mesh Úxwumixw (麻豆社国产Nation) and the District of Squamish,” she said.